About the farm

 Sharing the harvest

 We believe in making good food accessible to all, which is why we have a pay-what-you-can Farm Stand on Monday evenings.
-Additionally, throughout the season we share our extra produce with local families through the Head Start program (in partnership with the Dangerous Man Community Garden), Alight, and TC Food Justice.
+Additionally, throughout the season we share our extra produce with local families through Every Meal (in partnership with the Dangerous Man Community Garden), Alight, and TC Food Justice.
 If you're a neighborhood organization interested in helping us share our veggies, let us know!

 Images © Katie Knapp, The Ag Photographer